crabcanon/angular-es6-demo/README.md

   * how to construct Gulp tasks with ES6.
   * how to code with AngularJS 1.x in using ES6.
   * a good practice of Sass.
+  * how to build the production via `jspm bundle`.
+  * how to use Travis CI for build test.
+  * how to deploy your node.js production to Heroku.

 ## Features(V1.0.0)